fibercrypto/libskyfiber-dotnet/README.md

   func (c Config) FullWalletPath() string
 ```

-Config is a struct type that is treated as a handle in Libskycoin .Net .
+Config is a struct type that is treated as a handle in LibSkycoin .Net .
 The usage in .Net will be:

 ```csharp